-- being over friendly with children
+- being over friendly with children;

-- having favourites
+- having favourites:

-- taking photographs of children on their mobile phone, contrary to school policy
+- taking photographs of children on their mobile phone, contrary to school policy;

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or

-- humiliating pupils
+- humiliating pupils.

-All staff have a good understanding of what constitutes a low-level concern, and our LAB governing body ensure that these low-level concerns are included as part of our staff code of conduct and safeguarding policies as set out in Part two of KCSiE 2022."
+All staff have a good understanding of what constitutes a low-level concern, and our governing body ensure that these low-level concerns are included as part of our staff code of conduct and safeguarding policies.